CodingLappen/IPv6-Flowlabel-Tutorial/README.md

 uint32_t off=0;
 ```
 ###  Enabling sending the flowlabel per socket.
-Following syscalls enable the sending and receiving of
+Following syscalls enable the sending and receiving of flowlabels.
 ```c
 if(setsockopt(sockfd, IPPROTO_IPV6, IPV6_FLOWINFO_SEND,
                     (const char*)&on, sizeof(on)) < 0) {